frenesim/schema_to_scaffold/README.md

     scaffold /path/to/your/schema.rb

-or if you are using linux you can use -x
+or if you are using linux you can use -c

-    scaffold /path/to/your/schema.rb -x
+    scaffold /path/to/your/schema.rb -c

 to have the script copied to your clipboard, you will need to have xclip installed(see below).